StreamMachine/lifeguard/README.md

 * `CAMPFIRE_TOKEN`
 * `CAMPFIRE_ROOM`

-To run resque-lifeguard:
+To run lifeguard:

-    /path/to/resque-lifeguard /app/dir "bundle exec resque-pool -E production"
+    /path/to/lifeguard /app/dir "bundle exec resque-pool -E production" "Optional Title"

 First argument is the app directory (which must contain `tmp/restart.txt`).
 Second argument is the command to run.
+Third argument is an optional title, which will be used in Campfire restart notices.
+If it isn't specified, the command argument will be used as a title instead.

-If you want to install the resque-lifeguard script somewhere in your path, do it via a symlink:
+If you want to install the lifeguard script somewhere in your path, do it via a symlink:

-    ln -s /path/to/resque-lifeguard/resque-lifeguard /usr/local/bin/resque-lifeguard
+    ln -s /path/to/lifeguard/lifeguard /usr/local/bin/lifeguard

+You can let npm do that automatically by installing with:

+    npm install -g git://github.com/emcien/lifeguard.git

 ## Who?

-resque-lifeguard is written by Eric Richardson <erichardson@emcien.com> for [Emcien](http://emcien.com).
+lifeguard is written by Eric Richardson <erichardson@emcien.com> for [Emcien](http://emcien.com).